tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 > [Initiative: Tarkin, Asher, Goblin 1 (tree), Goblin 2, Aarden, Gar.]

-Tarkin fires his shortbow at the tree goblin, that cries out in pain, 17 ATK for 6 piercing DMG, then moves to hide in the thicket.
-Asher moves into the thicket too and readies an Eldritch Blast, but misses (13 ATK).
-The goblin hops out of the way, taunting Asher, then fires its shortbow at Tarkin (20 ATK for 4 piercing DMG) before fleeing into the cavern.
+Tarkin fires an arrow with the shortbow at the tree goblin- 17 ATK for 6 piercing DMG -then moves to Hide in the thicket.
+Asher moves into the thicket too and readies an Eldritch Blast, but misses- 13 ATK.
+The goblin hops out of the way, taunting Asher, then fires an arrow at Tarkin- 20 ATK for 4 piercing DMG -before fleeing into the cavern.

-Aarden moves into the shallow stream and fires his longbow.
-The tree goblin has +2 AC behind the partial cover of the cavern.
-17 ATK for 4 piercing DMG.
-The arrow kills the tree goblin.
+Aarden moves into the shallow stream and fires an arrow with the longbow.
+The tree goblin has +2 AC within partial cover of the cavern- 17 ATK for 4 piercing DMG.
+The arrow kills the goblin.

-The lone goblin moves toward the entrance and fires a _Critical Hit_ at Asher in the thicket (20 ATK for 9 piercing damage), then also flees into the cavern.
+The ground goblin moves toward the entrance and fires an arrow for a _Critical Hit_ at Asher in the thicket- 20 ATK for 9 piercing damage -then also flees into the cavern.

 Gar runs to the entrance and readies a defensive posture.
-Tarkin bemoans his injury, then moves toward the goblin and fires a fatal headshot.
-(19 ATK for 9 piercing DMG)
+Tarkin bemoans his injury, moves toward the goblin, and fires an arrow for a fatal headshot - 19 ATK for 9 piercing DMG.

 **What the Mage Hand??** Possibly due to a magical flub caused by his injuries, a mage hand briefly appears near Asher, then vanishes, as he casts Healing Word for +6 HP.